mogman1/cns3060-mogman1/project-6/README.md

 ##PART C
 With the sleep command commented out, now the final count was reliably 40 in all executions of the program.
 However, this is a little deceiving.
-What is most likely happening is that each thread manages to completely finish before the next thread starts since ten iterations will complete very quickly.
+What is most likely happening is that each thread manages to completely finish before the next thread starts, since ten iterations will complete very quickly.
 Thus, there are no instances where the threads interfere with each other.
-However, it is technically possible for threads to interfered with each other.
+However, it is technically possible for this to happen.
 One thread could come in and grab a copy of count, which we'll suppose is at 12, and then another thread comes in and grabs of count before the first thread does its incrementing.
 If this were to happen, both threads would push the value 13 back into count, meaning we "lost" one incremented value and the final total would be 39.
 However, as said, the whole loop will execute so quickly that each thread probably finishes before the next thread even starts.

 ##PART D
+Finally, a mutex has been created for this last part.
+The mutex is claimed by a thread just before that thread attempts to fetch count and increment it.
+Once the thread has incremented count, it releases the mutex.
+The sleep command has been moved outside of the mutex calls, that way the thread isn't sleeping while it has control of the mutex.
+With this implementation, the final result of count is reliably 40 and it will always be 40 as there are no conditions in which one thread can modify count while another thread is in the middle of doing the same thing.
+You could also spin up as many threads or have each thread run for as many iterations as you like without any fear of inter-thread conflicts.
+You could also remove the sleep command without any risk.